mongodb-partners/maap-framework/docs/maap-docs/docs/quick-starts/anthropic.md

 - Docker and Docker Compose installed
 - AWS CLI installed and configured
 - EC2 quota for `t3.xlarge`
+- Programmatic access to your MongoDB Atlas project

+### MongoDB Atlas Programmatic Access
+To enable programmatic access to your MongoDB Atlas project, follow these steps to create and manage API keys securely:

+#### **1. Create an API Key**

+1. **Navigate to Project Access Manager:**
+   - In the Atlas UI, select your organization and project.
+   - Go to **Project Access** under the **Access Manager** menu.

+2. **Create API Key:**
+   - Click on the **Applications** tab.
+   - Select **API Keys**.
+   - Click **Create API Key**.
+   - Provide a description for the key.
+   - Assign appropriate project permissions by selecting roles that align with the principle of least privilege.
+   - Click **Next**.

+3. **Save API Key Credentials:**
+   - Copy and securely store the **Public Key** (username) and **Private Key** (password).
+   - **Important:** The private key is displayed only once; ensure it's stored securely.

+#### **2. Configure API Access List**

+1. **Add Access List Entry:**
+   - After creating the API key, add an IP address or CIDR block to the API access list to specify allowed sources for API requests.
+   - Click **Add Access List Entry**.
+   - Enter the IP address or click **Use Current IP Address** if accessing from the current host.
+   - Click **Save**.

+2. **Manage Access List:**
+   - To modify the access list, navigate to the **API Keys** section.
+   - Click the ellipsis (**...**) next to the API key and select **Edit Permissions**.
+   - Update the access list as needed.

+#### **3. Secure API Key Usage**

+- **Environment Variables:** Store API keys in environment variables to prevent hardcoding them in your application's source code.

+- **Access Controls:** Limit API key permissions to the minimum required for your application's functionality.

+- **Regular Rotation:** Periodically rotate API keys and update your applications to use the new keys to enhance security.

+- **Audit Logging:** Monitor API key usage through Atlas's auditing features to detect any unauthorized access.

+By following these steps, you can securely grant programmatic access to your MongoDB Atlas project, ensuring that your API keys are managed and utilized in accordance with best practices.

+For more detailed information, refer to [Guide](https://www.mongodb.com/docs/atlas/configure-api-access/#grant-programmatic-access-to-a-project).

+---

 ### Minimum System Requirements
 - Sufficient CPU and memory for running Docker containers
 - Adequate network bandwidth for data transfer and API calls
 - For EC2: At least a `t3.medium` instance (or higher, depending on workload)
 - Sufficient EBS storage for EC2 instance (at least 100 GB recommended)
+- MongoDB Atlas M10 Cluster (auto-deployed by the `one-click` script)

 ### Deployment Steps